 Or paddling on a pristine mountain lake on the eastern edge of the Sierra Nevada Mountains?

 No matter what your preference, the The Frugal Shunpiker's Guide titled "California Boondocking: The Desert and Eastern Sierra" covers them all.
-It provides precise, easy-to-follow directions to more than 90 frugal (mostly free) camping options that we've discovered throughout California's deserts and Eastern Sierra regions.
+It provides precise, easy-to-follow directions to more than 140 frugal (mostly free) camping options that we've discovered throughout California's deserts and Eastern Sierra regions.

 This California boondocking guide covers eastern California from the Mexican border to Lake Tahoe.
 It suggests routes and camping along the Colorado River Valley, throughout California's deserts, and everything east of the Sierra Nevada Range as far north as Lake Tahoe.
-California's coastal and mountain areas will be included in a second California guide (currently in progress with an anticipated release by May, 2012).

 Many other guidebooks and web sites will tell you about campgrounds but not the free ones.